Florida Housing Market Predictions for 2026 & Beyond

 3. Real estate development and construction trends

-Thanks to the Live Local Act, more affordable housing developments are popping up all across Florida.
-Developers are getting tax credits and exemptions to build in exurban communities like Homestead, Kendall West, Broward, and Lake Worth.
+Thanks to the Live Local Act, more affordable housing developments continue popping up across Florida.
+Developers are receiving tax credits and exemptions to build in exurban communities such as Homestead, Kendall West, Broward, and Lake Worth.
+This initiative is helping address Florida’s affordable housing shortage.

 4. Government policies and regulations affecting real estate